 The Crow Wing County program to address the disposal of old residential pharmaceutical medications was initiated in 2012.
 As part of a regional effort, our County also assisted Cass County with five sites, and one site at the Aitkin County Sheriff's Department.
 The Crow Wing County sites are at: Crow Wing County Law Enforcement Center, Breezy Point Police Department, and Crosby Police Department.
 The program officially started on April 9th for the Breezy Point and Crosby site, and April 10th for the Law Enforcement Center.
 In 2014, City of Nisswa request to be part of the program.
 Their program official started on August 18th.
+Early in 2015, CVS Pharmacies offered free pharmaceutical drop off bins to any law enforcement agency.
+Pequot Lakes was able to obtain one of these, and was incorporated into our program on August 11, 2015.

-The result of Crow Wing's pharmaceutical efforts in 2014 is 1,400 pounds, and is outlined in Table 4.1.
+The result of Crow Wing's pharmaceutical efforts in 2015 is 2,040 pounds, and is outlined in Table 4.1.